gfzabarino/RCRScheduledTask/README.md

 ## What it Depends on

-`RCRScheduledTask` depends on Xcode 6 and higher and has been tested with iOS 7 and iOS 8.
+`RCRScheduledTask` has been verified as working with Xcode 6.1 and iOS 8.1.

 Additionally, `RCRScheduledTask` depends on [`RCRTimers`](https://github.com/robinsonrc/RCRTimers).
 If installing via CocoaPods you will get `RCRTimers` automatically.